Who Grants a License: Licenses are granted by the West Virginia Real Estate Commission (“WVREC”).

 Applying for the Exams: The exam is administered directly through the WVREC.
 All candidates must apply for the examination according to a deadline schedule that is set by the WVREC.
 Examinations are held monthly at the Charleston Civic Center.
-For information about test day, refer to the page titled What to do Before and during the Examination, on the WVREC.

 Test Content: Unfortunately, West Virginia does not publish a content outline for the state real estate licensing exam.
 However, many websites exist where you can obtain relevant products for examination preparation.

 How to Apply for the License: Candidates must provide WVREC with the following documents: (1) completed application and application fee; (2) original West Virginia state real estate licensing exam score report(s); (3) proof of legal presence in the U.S.; (4) certificate issued by WVREC-approved school for completion of the 90-hour salesperson pre-licensure curriculum; and (6) fingerprint cards to be used in conjunction with a background check.

 Fees: At the time of this writing, WVREC has not posted any applicable application fees.